Bloc/workshop-curriculum/CONTRIBUTING.md

 Workshop exercise content falls in three categories:

 - Language exercise: an exercise based on a specific programming language, like Ruby, JavaScript, or Clojure.
-- Framework exercise: an exercise based on a framework or markup language, like HTML, CSS, Rails, or Angular.
+- Repo exercise: an exercise based on a framework or markup language, like HTML, CSS, Rails, or Angular.
-- Session exercise: an exercise that requires the student to have a terminal session, like Unix or Git.

 The content for the different exercise types is tracked in the following locations:

-- Language exercises are tracked in this repository and can be found in the [`/courses`](https://github.com/Bloc/workshop-curriculum/tree/master/courses) directory.
+- Language exercises are tracked in the [`/courses`](https://github.com/Bloc/workshop-curriculum/tree/master/courses) directory of this repository
-- Framework exercises are tracked in standalone repositories because they require a distinct repository that is automatically forked for a user who starts a framework course.
-For example, the Introduction to HTML and CSS Workshop course is tracked in the [`workshop-html-css`](https://github.com/Bloc/workshop-html-css) repository.
+- Repo exercises are tracked in standalone repositories, which are automatically cloned when users start these courses.
+    > For example, the Introduction to HTML and CSS Workshop course is tracked in the [`workshop-html-css`](https://github.com/Bloc/workshop-html-css) repository.
-- Session exercises are tracked in this repository and can be found in the [`/courses`](https://github.com/Bloc/workshop-curriculum/tree/master/courses) directory.

-Regardless of where the exercise is tracked, the exercise itself is deployed to the [Workshop app](https://workshop.bloc.io).
-The code for Workshop can be found in the [`Workshop`](https://github.com/Bloc/workshop) application repository.
+All exercises are deployed to the [Workshop app](https://workshop.bloc.io) and the code for Workshop can be found in the [`Workshop`](https://github.com/Bloc/workshop) application repository.

 # Language Exercises